Flows How-To

 Important

-The execution of the flows require the proper configuration of manager.yml
+The execution of the flow requires the proper configuration of manager.yml

 Please consult the documentation available via the abidoc.py script.
-See FAQ below.
+See also FAQ below.

 Suggestions:

-Start with the examples available in examples/flows before embarking on large scale calculations.
+Please start from the examples available in ~abipy/examples/flows before embarking on large scale calculations.

-Make sure the Abinit executable compiled on the machine can be executed both on the front end and the compute node (ask your sysadmin)
+Make sure the Abinit executable compiled on your machine can be executed both on the front end and the compute node (ask your sysadmin)

 shell_runner